-Directors Indemnities
+Directors indemnities

-The Group maintains insurance against Directors and Officers liability as permitted by the Companies Act 2006 for the benefit of the Directors and Officers of the Company.
-None of the Directors who served during the period had any interest in the shares of this or any other Group company.
+The Company maintains insurance against Directors and Officers liability as permitted by the Companies Act 2006 for the benefit of the Directors and Officers of the Company.
+None of the Directors who served during the year had any interest in the shares of this or any other Group Company.